yidas/deployer-php-cli/README.md

 ***4. Filter for excluding specified files supported***

-These rsync php scripts are helping developers to deploy codes from local instance to remote instances.
+helping developers to deploy codes from local instance to remote instances.

 ---